Jason-1: Satellite instruments

 The Jason-1 satellite, its altimeter instrument and a position-tracking antenna were built in France.
 The radiometer, Global Positioning System receiver and laser retroreflector array were built in the United States.

 Use of information

 TOPEX/Poseidon and Jason-1 have led to major advances in the science of physical oceanography and in climate studies.
 Their 15-year data record of ocean surface topography has provided the first opportunity to observe and understand the global change of ocean circulation and sea level.
 The results have improved the understanding of the role of the ocean in climate change and improved weather and climate predictions.
 Data from these missions are used to improve ocean models, forecast hurricane intensity, and identify and track large ocean/atmosphere phenomena such as El Niño and La Niña.
 The data are also used every day in applications as diverse as routing ships, improving the safety and efficiency of offshore industry operations, managing fisheries, and tracking marine mammals.
-Their 15-year data record of ocean surface topography has provided the first opportunity to observe and understand the global change of ocean circulation and sea level.
-The results have improved the understanding of the role of the ocean in climate change and improved weather and climate predictions.
-Data from these missions are used to improve ocean models, forecast hurricane intensity, and identify and track large ocean/atmosphere phenomena such as El Niño and La Niña.
-The data are also used every day in applications as diverse as routing ships, improving the safety and efficiency of offshore industry operations, managing fisheries, and tracking marine mammals.

 TOPEX/Poseidon and Jason-1 have made major contributions to the understanding of: